nvaws/labs/SAA-Lab03.md

 - Delete the role you created.
 - Delete the lambda function.

+✔️ Lab Complete!

-This lab document is a simplified version of a tutorial published by AWS on their portal.
+**Note:** This lab document is a simplified version of a tutorial published by AWS on their portal.
 You are encouraged to visit the following link to know more in details when you get time.

 <https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html?shortFooter=true>